rominalodolo/TheUltimateMySQLBootcamp_GoFromSQLBeginnerToExpert/README.md

 );``

 Primary Keys can never be NULL.
 They always have a value and values are always unique.
+Using AUTO_INCREMEANT will help you have ids that automatically increment as you add values.